Gabrielle-Bocquaire/m1-R-T/index_2.md

 Let's present you our cats waiting for adoption!
 - ### `Sylvester`
 <img src="./gros_minet1.jpg" alt="Silvester" width="250" height="300">
-Here is a description of Tigger to see if his way of life fits yours!
+Here is a description of Silvester to see if her way of life fits yours!

 | Genre | Compatibility with cats | Compatibility with dogs | Compatibility with children |